StarWarsPanda/Bank/README.md

 ### Building

-1. Install [premake5](https://premake.github.io/download) and ensure it is on your `PATH`.
+1. Ensure MongoDB is installed and accessible (required for monGoSDK integration).
-2. From the base directory where you cloned the source (the `premake5.lua` file should be in the current folder), generate the Visual Studio 2022 solution:
+3. From the base directory where you cloned the source (the `premake5.lua` file should be in the current folder), generate the Visual Studio 2022 solution:
    ```sh
    premake5 vs2022
    ```
+   This creates the Bank workspace with `BankLib`, `BankApp`, and `Testing` project files in the `BankApp` directory.
-   This creates `BankApp/Bank.sln` along with the `BankLib` and `BankApp` project files.
+4. Open the generated solutionank.sln` along with the `BankLib` and `BankApp` project files.
 3. Open `BankApp/Bank.sln` in Visual Studio 2022 and build the solution

 ### Running Tests